Hands on: Fitbit Inspire HR review

 There are also added benefits such as female health tracking, which is also available on the Fitbit smartwatch range.
 This gives you a clear picture of your menstrual cycle, with far more detail within the app.

 Fitbit says this feature has been a big success for the company on other products, so it wants to expand its use with the latest range of trackers.
-You can also get notifications directly from your phone, but Fitbit has yet to fully reveal what those notifications will do for you.
+You can also get notifications directly from your phone, but Fitbit has yet to reveal full details of that.

 Battery life